Palatoglossus muscle

-The palatoglossus or palatoglossal muscle is a muscle of the soft palate and extrinsic muscle of the tongue.
+The palatoglossal muscle is a muscle of the soft palate and an extrinsic muscle of the tongue.
 Its surface is covered by oral mucosa and forms the visible palatoglossal arch.

 Structure

+Origin

+The palatoglossus arises (the oral aspect of) the palatine aponeurosis of the soft palate, where it is continuous with its contralateral partner (i.e. the same muscle of the opposite side).

+Insertion

-Palatoglossus arises from the palatine aponeurosis of the soft palate, where it is continuous with the muscle of the opposite side, and passing downward, forward, and lateralward in front of the palatine tonsil, is inserted into the side of the tongue, some of its fibers spreading over the dorsum, and others passing deeply into the substance of the organ to intermingle with the transverse muscle of tongue.
+From its origin, it passes anteroinferiorly and laterally.
+It passes anterior to the palatine tonsil.
+It inserts onto the side of the tongue; some of its fibers extend over the dorsum of the tongue, and some pass into the substance of the tongue to intermingle with the transverse muscle of tongue.

 Innervation

+The palatoglossus muscle receives motor innervation from the pharyngeal plexus of vagus nerve.

-Palatoglossus is the only muscle of the tongue that is not innervated by the hypoglossal nerve (CN XII).
-It is innervated by the pharyngeal branch of the vagus nerve (CN X).
+It is the only muscle of the tongue not innervated by the hypoglossal nerve (CN XII).

 Controversy

 Some sources state that the palatoglossus is innervated by fibers from the cranial part of the accessory nerve (CN XI) that travel via the pharyngeal plexus.

 Other sources state that the palatoglossus is not innervated by XI hitchhiking on X, but rather it is innervated by IX via the pharyngeal plexus formed from IX and X.